Skip to main content

 Why is Profit Planning Important for Your Firm?

-Profit planning also gives your firm a baseline on which to measure success.
+Profit planning gives your firm a baseline on which to measure success.
 Establishing and measuring against a baseline helps your business grow and through profit planning you can make the necessary adjustments along the way.
+Profit planning and reporting provides details, such as increased fees, updated labor costs, or adjusted schedules, that give you the information needed to adjust your operations to create the greatest chance of reaching these goals.

 Benefits of Profit Planning

 Now that we’ve talked about profit planning and why it’s important for your firm, let’s point out a few clear benefits.
 As mentioned earlier, profit planning helps you define a goal and the steps to reach that goal.
-If you target $100,000 for the year, you can create a strategy to reach that goal with the following questions:
+If you target $100,000 in profit for the year, you can create a strategy to reach that goal with the following questions:

 • What are my maximum costs?